Clifton Reynes

 Clifton Reynes is a village and civil parish in the unitary authority area of the City of Milton Keynes, Buckinghamshire, England.
 It is about a mile east of Olney.
 It shares a joint parish council with Newton Blossomville.
+It is situated roughly 8 mi north of Central Milton Keynes and 9 mi west of Bedford.

 Extent

 It is bounded, on the North, by the River Great Ouse, by which this parish is separated from Lavendon and Cold Brayfield; on the East, by Newton-Blossomville; on the South, by Petsoe and Emberton; and on the West, by the latter and by Olney.

 Origin of name

 The village name comes in two parts: the former name 'Clifton' is Anglo Saxon in origin and means 'Cliff farm', referring to the village's position on a cliff on a bank of the River Ouse.
 The latter name 'Reynes' refers to the ancient lords of the manor of the village, whose family name this was.
 In the Domesday Book on 1086 Clifton Reynes was recorded as Cliftone.